jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_models_collections/readme.md

 Individual reading(10/25)
 - Go to [backbonejs documentation](http://backbonejs.org/)
   - Read from Getting Started to Backbone.Model
+  - :+1: for getting into the docs so early.

 ### T&T(5/30)
 - With what you know about OOJS, jot down some ideas about what you think Backbone is and why you would use it.